Rod Blagojevich: Special sessions

-Blagojevich called the Illinois General Assembly into special session 36 times while in office, which is half of the total number of special sessions called since 1970.
-The sessions were blamed for disrupting lawmakers' time off, while Blagojevich himself did not attend the sessions.
+Blagojevich called the Illinois General Assembly into special session 36 times while in office, about half of all special sessions called in the state since 1970.
+The sessions became especially frequent during the prolonged 2007 budget dispute.
+Legislators complained that repeated calls disrupted their schedules and that Blagojevich sometimes did not attend the sessions himself.
+The 2007 impasse extended well beyond the scheduled end of the legislative session and became intertwined with disputes over Blagojevich's proposed health-care expansion, business taxes and capital spending.

 Relationships with lawmakers

-Blagojevich disagreed with many state Democrats while in office, with House and Senate Republican leaders Frank Watson and Tom Cross often refereeing among the Democrats.
+Blagojevich disagreed with many state Democrats while in office, with House and Senate Republican leaders Frank Watson and Tom Cross at times finding themselves between competing Democratic factions.
+His most consequential dispute was with House Speaker Michael Madigan, and the breakdown between the governor and legislative leaders increasingly limited his ability to enact major proposals during his second term.
 During 2008, Blagojevich even expressed fear that House Democrats would gain more seats and he would face more opposition.

-Blagojevich and his lieutenant governor Pat Quinn publicly disagreed over Blagojevich's proposed Gross Receipts Tax to increase revenue for schools and other projects within Illinois.
+Blagojevich and his lieutenant governor Pat Quinn publicly disagreed over Blagojevich's proposed Gross Receipts Tax to increase revenue for schools, health care and other projects within Illinois.
 After Blagojevich's arrest, Quinn said that the two had last spoken to each other in the summer of 2007.
 Blagojevich also feuded with Attorney General Lisa Madigan, Comptroller Dan Hynes, Secretary of State Jesse White, and state treasurer Alexi Giannoulias — all of whom are Democrats.

 Blagojevich was often at odds with members of both parties in the state legislature.
-Democratic state representative Jack Franks said that the reason Blagojevich had problems passing laws with the cooperation of the General Assembly is that he did not spend enough time with the legislature.
+Democratic state representative Jack Franks said that the reason Blagojevich had problems passing laws with the cooperation of the General Assembly was that he did not spend enough time with the legislature.
 "That's a real reason he has such poor relations with the Legislature and can't get any of his agenda passed, because he doesn't talk to anybody."
 When lawmakers working on a budget during a special session met at 10 am rather than 2 pm, and Blagojevich's attorney threatened that the governor was considering legal action against the involved representatives, Democratic state representative Joe Lyons told reporters, "We have a madman.
 The man is insane."
+NPR Illinois similarly described legislative leaders in 2007 as increasingly negotiating among themselves rather than with the governor.